decagondev/pt_simple_os/README.md

 # PT Simple OS
 here we will structure a simple operating system project to help show how you might move forward with a medium project such as this one.

+**It has been a while since I updated this.
+Let me know if anyone is interested in having more of this sort of content this year**

 ## The videos to accompany this repo are here
 *(this will be the code ones so remember to get the most out of this do look at the playlist in order)*